 Mindfulness does not just help us feel better; it is also a skill that increases capacity for academic performance.
 It allows children to manage their internal world, regardless of what they encounter externally.

-The Chaplain, Revd David Hull, is a Methodist minister who is available to the whole Kingswood community.
+The Chaplain, Revd Mike Wilkinson, is a Methodist minister who is available to the whole Kingswood community.
 The Chaplaincy is central to the life of Kingswood School, and the Chaplain acts as Pastor to the Headmaster, staff and pupils.
 He shares with the School’s Senior Management Team a special responsibility for developing a stimulating and compassionate school community in which, true to the School’s heritage, all individuals are cared for and valued.